 I believe obtaining a college scholarship would be hugely beneficial in setting me up academically for the future, both in exposure to high-level professors but also in challenging and real-life academic experiences and interactions.
 I think that attending an elite US college would be a unique opportunity to push myself and continue to develop my basketball at a high level as well as being a great platform to continue my academic ventures at the same time.
 I want to use this opportunity to attend an elite US college to learn as much as possible from the professors and coaching staff, while also developing myself to become a valued part of an academic programme, campus life and basketball programme.
 I also aspire to attend an elite college in the US because it offers opportunities to make valuable connections and friendships with people from all around the world.
 The ability to become part of a fraternity and network that has global reach will position myself for my future career ambitions.

 Zach has been the standout point guard for the Middleton Grange School team who are one of the top teams in New Zealand.
-He receives coaching from Eagles Academy head coaches Mick Downer (former ANBL and Australian Junior/Senior National Team coach) and Mel Downer (former Head Coach at Australian Centre of Excellence and also played in the WNBL).
+He receives coaching from Eagles Academy head coaches Mick Downer (former ANBL and Australian Junior/Senior National Team coach).
 He has also received coaching in his younger years from former Eagles Academy Head Coach Mark Dickel who played point guard for UNLV from 1996-2000.

-He is an athlete of the Mainland Eagles Academy which has produced New Zealand players Max Darling (Illawarra Hawks), Taylor Britt (Perth Wildcats), Mary Goulding (Fordham University), Sam Timmins (University of Washington), Angus McWilliam (TCU/UC Riverside), Quinn Clinton (St Mary’s), Jackson Stent (Houston Baptist), Max de Geest (Long Beach), Tom Webley (University of Hartford), Amiee Book (Cal State Fullerton) and Tsubasa Nisbet (Georgia Southern).
+He is an athlete of the Mainland Eagles Academy which has produced New Zealand players Max Darling (Illawarra Hawks), Taylor Britt (Perth Wildcats), Mary Goulding (Fordham University), Sam Timmins (University of Washington), Angus McWilliam (TCU/UC Riverside), Quinn Clinton (St Mary’s), Jackson Stent (Houston Baptist), Max de Geest (Long Beach), Tom Webley (University of Hartford), Amiee Book (Cal State Fullerton), Tsubasa Nisbet (Georgia Southern) and Mason Whittaker (American University).

 Mick Downer (Mainland Eagles Academy Head Coach, Former ANBL Coach):